dbutz/SchoolSite-Pro-Docs/dataManagement/whatData.md

 ## Data Formats
-Although the [feature class](https://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/feature-class-basics.htm) is the recommended format for ArcGIS, any of the following Esri formats can be used to store your data for use with SchoolSite and to create Redistricting Plans or Projections:
+Although the [feature class](https://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/feature-class-basics.htm) is the recommended format for ArcGIS, any of the following Esri formats can be used to store your data for use with SchoolSite Pro and to create Redistricting Plans or Projections: